Richardtugwell/richardtugwell.github.io/about.md

 The site is written predominantly on a 9.7" iPad Pro with the Apple Smart Keyboard.
 It's an attempt to justify a mobile-only workflow.

-Content is written using [Editorial](http://omz-software.com/editorial/), a great, minimalist text editor for Markdown or just plain text.
+Content is written in [Markdown](http://daringfireball.net/projects/markdown/basics) using [Editorial](http://omz-software.com/editorial/).
+A superficially minimalist text editor it has powerful features and extensibility if you want it.

+The site is published using [Jekyll](https://jekyllrb.com/) - probably the de facto standard for static websites these days - amd is hosted on [Github Pages](https://pages.github.com/)

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).